Logiqx/gps-details/docs/devices/coros/advice/README.md

 All GPS receivers are prone to errors, but some are more prone to issues than others.
 Even if you own a decent GPS watch, your setup and usage will have a huge impact on the likelihood of speeds being accurate / real.

-This is why I've written dedicated guides for the COROS and Garmin watches.
-There is quite a lot to cover, but I'll try to be concise.
-Both of the guides have an identical structure:
+This guide has been written to help you get the best out of your watch(es), and avoid the various pitfalls that await you and your mates at every stage!
+There is quite a lot to cover, but I'll try to be concise and will cover the following topics:

 - Watch choice
   - GNSS chipset and general features
 - Watch setup
   - Firmware and watch settings
 - Linked accounts
   - GP3S, Hoolan, Waterspeed, Strava, Relive
 - Watch usage
   - Wearing the watch, recording an activity, additional tips
 - Data analysis
   - Reviewing results, exporting activities, importing activities
 - Known issues

-This guide has been written to help you get the best out of your watch, and avoid the various pitfalls that are present in default settings!
+Please let me know if you find the guide useful, or whether anything needs further clarification.